All Episodes

 They know what it means.

-They know what they're coming up coming in for.
+They know what they're coming in for.

 The previous military guy said there's not enough of you.

-But you need a seed corn.
+That's true, but you need a seed corn.

 You know, I mean, you've got patriots out there.

-And you know, those patriots are out there.
+And, you know, those patriots are out there.

 And Bob is one of those.

-Bob, you served there.
+Bob, you serve there.

 Hey, you're out there.